 Chocolatier: The Chocolatier is essentially the dressmaker, purchasing chocolate made by the Chocolate Maker, and using their technical skills to blend, temper and complete the process to create the final bonbon (truffle) or chocolate bar.

 In 2015, we focused on how our team could work to a new level of fulfilling our core purpose to bring joy, and thought that a bean-to-bar line would help us achieve our goals.
-The goal is to eventually build relationships with cacao farmers who we are sourcing from for the new line.
-This will help us be more in control of the supply chain and the ‘fabrics’ that we use, ensuring that there is joy at each step in the process, from the farmer to our lips!
-This of course is a lofty goal, and will take years to develop, but we are excited to be starting the process.
+The goal is to meet cacao farmers who we are sourcing from for our chocolate.
+This is made possible by working with a transparent intermediary (Uncommon Cacao) to purchase cacao ethically, especially in regions of conflict like Colombia.

-For the first shipment of beans, we worked with a distributor in the US who sources ethical beans, as we aren’t yet in position to buy large volumes.
-The first three origins that we are working with are Costa Rica, Colombia and the Dominican Republic.
+The first three origins that we are working with are Costa Rica (working with Nahua Cacao), Colombia and the Dominican Republic.
 We created a new line with this ‘bean-to-bar’ chocolate that we are crafting, and calling it the ‘Fabric Collection’, which aligns to the descriptions above to describe the difference between a Chocolatier and a Chocolate Maker.
 Each origin has distinct flavours and characteristics.
 Want to learn more, please come join us for a chocolate tasting!

 In March 2016, Jacqueline went to Costa Rica to learn more about the farms and cacao there, and we are excited to be launching a Costa Rican bar in the near future.
 You can read more about this cacao exploration here.